MacMurphey History, Family Crest & Coats of Arms

 Many of the oldest Irish surnames were originally in the Gaelic language native to Ireland.
 The original Gaelic form of the name MacMurphey is O Murchadha or Mac Murchadha, which are both derived from the word "murchadh," meaning "sea warrior."

 The surname MacMurphey was first found in County Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where they held a family seat from very early times.

 Early History of the MacMurphey family

-Another 208 words (15 lines of text) covering the years 1127, 1172, 1650, 1716 and 1798 are included under the topic Early MacMurphey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacMurphey research.
+Another 96 words (7 lines of text) covering the years 1127, 1172, 1650, 1716 and 1798 are included under the topic Early MacMurphey History in all our PDF Extended History products and printed products wherever possible.

 MacMurphey Spelling Variations

 People who were accounted for by scribes and church officials often had their name recorded many different ways because pronunciation was the only guide those scribes and church officials had to go by.
 This resulted in the problem of one person's name being recorded under several different variations, creating the illusion of more than one person.
 Among the many spelling variations of the surname MacMurphey that are preserved in archival documents are Murphy, Morchoe, O'Murphy, Murfie, Murfree, Morfie, Morfey and many more.

 Early Notables of the MacMurphey family (pre 1700)